 You may wonder why anyone would want to file your income tax return as part of a scheme to steal your identity.
 After all, it’s more complicated and time-consuming than simply stealing a credit card or a bank account statement and using that to some advantage.
 But income tax fraud is identity theft with a twist and one that can be very profitable for the thief.

 In tax fraud, the thief obtains your name, address, and Social Security number and then files a tax return as if he were you.
 The fraudulent return is filed early in the year before you are likely to file.
 In preparing the return, the thief often creates bogus W-2 forms showing excessive withholding to create a large refund.
 The refund can be directly deposited into the thief’s bank account, which they will shut down shortly after tax season – or their enterprise – ends.

 The thief can make many thousands of dollars by filing multiple income tax returns on different taxpayers in a very short amount of time.
 And if he chooses, he can use your name, address and Social Security number to find other ways to profit from the theft.

-The beauty of this fraud for the con artist is you will generally be unaware of the theft until you file your return.
-You file your tax return then wait for a response from the IRS – only to have the IRS deny your refund claim because someone else has already filed using your information.
+The beauty of this fraud for the con artist is that you will generally be unaware of the theft until you file your return.
+You file your tax return and wait for a response from the IRS – only to have the IRS deny your refund claim because someone else has already filed using your information.
 By the time you learn of this, the thief is long gone.